ZhengChenCS/CompressGNN_old/README.md

 # CompressGNN
-This is the anonymous repository for submitting paper **CompressGNN: Accelerating Graph Neural Network Training via Hierarchical Compression**.
+This is the VLDB'25 repository for submitting paper **CompressGNN: Accelerating Graph Neural Network Training via Hierarchical Compression**.

 ## Code Structure